 Despite being landlocked, Malawi has its own famous 'inland sea' in Lake Malawi.
-This enormous body of freshwater is one of the largest lakes in the world and Mumbo Island is one of the most enchanting locations on its shores.
-Only 1km in diameter, the island has never been populated and remains in a pristine, natural state.
-The green camp is entirely off grid to ensure the island stays completely unspoilt.
+This enormous body of freshwater is one of the largest lakes in the world and Mumbo and Likoma Islands are the two most enchanting locations on its shores.

 With a maze of massive underwater boulders, numerous species of colourful cichlid fish and calm, clear water, Lake Malawi National Park offers what many consider to be the best freshwater snorkeling and SCUBA diving in the world.

 If you can tear yourself away from your hammock, you'll find fishing villages scattered along the lake's shore that are well worth exploring.
 As are the long stretches of uninhabited golden sand beaches which are perfect for reading, relaxing and reconnecting with nature.